 Yes.
 Cannabis can be addictive, especially for those who start young and/or use cannabis frequently.
 Some long-term users report experiencing withdrawal symptoms including irritability, sleeplessness, and anxiety.

 Is cannabis stronger today than it used to be?

 THC concentration averaged close to 15% in 2012, compared to around 4% in the 1980s.
 But, it's tough to accurately measure potency, as there can be significant variations from plant to plant and sample to sample.
 For people who smoke, it's hard to know exactly how much THC is being consumed at a given point in time.

-Marijuana is still a drug, and like all drugs, comes with the potential for health risks.
+Cannabis is still a drug, and like all drugs, comes with the potential for health risks.
 It can weaken the lungs and increase your heart rate.
 It can also affect brain development in adolescents.
 Some research indicates marijuana’s effects on thinking and memory may last a long time or even be permanent.
-A number of studies (including this 2007 study and this 2009) study have linked chronic marijuana use and mental illness.
+A number of studies (including this 2007 study and this 2009 study) have linked chronic cannabis use and mental illness.

-It's pretty safe to drive after smoking marijuana, right?
+It's pretty safe to drive after smoking cannabis, right?

 Tobacco use is the largest preventable cause of death and disease in the United States.
 The Centers for Disease Control and Prevention reports that cigarette smoking kills more than 480,000 Americans each year (about 1 of every 5 deaths) with more than 41,000 of those deaths from exposure to secondhand smoke.
 In addition to cigarette smoking, smokeless tobacco, such as chewing tobacco, also has harmful chemicals that can cause cancer, heart disease, and gum disease.